-Some brokerages even offer “mirror investing” services that allow investors to set their own portfolios to make the same exact trades that their favorite investors make, with customized allocations.
+Some brokerages may even offer “mirror investing” services that allow investors to set their own portfolios to make the same exact trades that their favorite investors make, with customized asset allocations.

 Who Do Coattail Investors Follow?

 When attempting coattail investing, following those who adopt a “buy and hold” strategy could prove beneficial.
-Because markets move fast, by the time a trade gets reported, the most profitable opportunity may have already passed.
-Buying and holding takes a long-term perspective, meaning it could take some of the timing and guesswork out of the equation, making it easier to realize profits.
+Because markets move fast, by the time a trade is executed, the most profitable opportunity may have already passed.
+Buying and holding takes a long-term time horizon or perspective, meaning it could take some of the timing and guesswork out of the equation, making it easier to realize profits.

 A copycat investor could choose to copy just about anyone.
 That said, there are a few choices most commonly used by those who are successful at copycat investing.
-These include professional money managers and other investors who can influence markets simply by announcing their positions.
+These include financial professionals and other investors who can influence markets simply by announcing their positions.

 People and institutions that manage over $100 million are required to report their holdings to the SEC.
 The SEC then publishes this information, making it public.
 Rather than hire a money manager, some copycat investors simply search for investments that large money managers have made and then choose those they think would be best for their own portfolios.